 President, Medical Undergraduate Society

-John Liu is currently a 3rd year medical student at UBC and is the President of the Medical Undergraduate Society (MUS) for the 2018-2019 year.
-As President, John sets the direction for the MUS Council, as well as represents the MUS at various levels within the faculty and to external stakeholders.
-John’s specific interests this year involve continuing advocacy efforts for unmatched Canadian Medical Graduates.
-In his spare time, John enjoys videography, hiking, and exploring Vancouver for hidden coffee shops.
+Zach Sagorin is a 3rd year medical student at UBC and the President of the Medical Undergraduate Society (MUS) for the 2019-2020 year.
+As President, Zach guides the priorities of the MUS Council and represents the MUS at various levels within the faculty and to external stakeholders.
+Zach’s priorities as President include improving student wellness, sustainability, and MUS financial infrastructure.
+Beyond student leadership, Zach’s passions include planetary health, general surgery, and quality improvement.
+In his spare time, Zach enjoys surfing, snowboarding, and running.

 Dr. Beverley Tamboline was the President of the UBC Medical Alumni Association from 2000 to 2003.
 Since 2001, she has been the UBC MAA Newsletter Editor and she continues to serve in this role.
 Dr. Tamboline has received many accolades, including a Canadian Medical Association Award in 2000 and the Doctors of BC Silver Medal of Service award in 2011.
 In 2017-18, she received the alumni UBC 100 Alumni Builder Award for her many contributions to UBC, the Faculty of Medicine, Museum of Anthropology, and her long record of community involvement.